ThisUsedToBeAnEmail/HTML-TableContents/README.md

 ## headers\_spec

-Hash containing all table headers and there occurance count.
+Hash containing all table headers and their occurance count.

     $t->headers_spec;